ALL-STAR GAME: 2007 WORLD SERIES: 2002, 2010, 2012, 2014 (3 wins, 1 loss)

-AT&T Park, as it is now known, is widely regarded as the finest of all the retro- / neoclassical baseball stadiums built in the last few years.
+AT&T Park, as it is now known, is widely regarded as the finest of all the retro- / neoclassical baseball stadiums.
 It shares with PNC Park the unique attribute of water beyond the ballpark perimeter on the right field side, but in terms of the grandstand shape it more closely resembles Oriole Park at Camden Yards.
 It is beautiful in almost every way, from the Bay scenic backdrop to the palm trees to the brick construction.
 The commercialized big Coke bottle fits in with that huge old-style fielder's mitt behind the left field bleachers, in terms of nostalgia.
 There is a kids' playground and miniature baseball diamond behind those bleachers.

 Much as Yankee Stadium was built to favor the pull-hitting left-handed slugger Babe Ruth, AT&T Park was designed in part to facilitate Barry Bonds' home-run hitting.
 The very short 309-foot distance to right field in AT&T Park is offset, however, by the 20-foot height of the wall plus the prevailing winds that blow from right to left field.
 The distance to the left field fence is slightly above average, but the 382-foot marker exaggerates that a little, since it is positioned much closer to center field than to the left field corner.
 The deep (421-foot) distance to the corner on the right side of center field is a very welcome opportunity for triples and inside-the-park home runs!
 Some say that AT&T Park is decidedly unfriendly to batters, and there were only 114 home runs there in 2002, fewer than in any other stadium, but I'm not completely convinced.
 The combination of the asymmetrical outfield dimensions plus the proximity to the Bay waters (splash!) makes this a unique ballpark.
 Where else do baseball spectators get around in kayaks?
 The seats are very close to the playing field, but there is a downside to the intimate layout: Just like at Wrigley Field, putting the bullpens along the foul lines exposes relief pitchers to line drives, especially in a park such as this where foul territory is so scant.